erickhun/blog/content/posts/partner-os-claude-mcp-obsidian.md

 ## Going Further

 Cool thing about this setup is you can literally use it with everything.
-I'm now using it to help me make decisions for my new project [Playcraft](https://playcraft.fun).
-It gave me amazing ideas and directions I've never thought about.
+I'm now using it to help me make decisions for my life and work, It gave me amazing ideas and directions I've never thought about.

 I drop all status updates in Obsidian - what I'm doing, project status, challenges I'm facing.
 Claude challenges me on what I'm working on, connects it to past decisions I've made, and spots patterns I miss.

 It's like having multiple partners with unlimited knowledge and experience who have all the context it needs.

-If wiring all this up yourself feels like too much, I'm working on [heylife — your personal AI for life goals](https://heylife.ai).
-Specialized agents handle the boring parts across health, work, relationships, money, and family so you can focus on the moves that actually matter.
+If wiring all this up yourself feels like too much, I'm working on [heylife — a personal AI for life goals](https://heylife.ai): It's an app that helps you reach your life goals.
+Tell it what matters: health, work, relationships, money, family, whatever your list is.
+It figures out your next move.